Home | Contact NUI

 The NUI Denis Donoghue Award

-This annual award established in memory of Denis Donoghue.
-The Award is funded by a bequest from his daughter, Emma Donoghue.
+This annual award was established in memory of Denis Donoghue, a scholar of literature and former professor at UCD.
+It is funded by a kind donation from his daughter, the author Emma Donoghue.

 The purpose of the NUI Denis Donoghue Award is to foster success and facilitate excellence, by providing monetary support to students from under-represented groups in higher education in Ireland.

-This award is open to full-time and part-time students registered on an undergraduate degree programme in an NUI Institution, who have completed their first year/stage, and are included in one or more of the groups listed in the Regulations.
+This award is open to full-time and part-time students registered on an undergraduate degree programme in an NUI Institution, who have completed their first year/first stage, and are included in one or more of the following groups:

 A message from Emma Donoghue about the NUI Denis Donoghue Award.